TheJavaNoob/lc3debugger/readme.md

 # LC-3 Debugger

 This is a VSCode debugger for LC-3, an educational computer system featured in Patt&Patel, the textbook.
+It is developed by (Steve) Haoxiang Lin of ZJU-UIUC institute.

-*Currently in development, you can pull the repo and build it yourself.
-It will be avaliable in VSCode marketplace once it's complete.*
+This debugger is only an implementation of the debug adapter protocal, the runtime and assembler is written by [wChargin](https://github.com/wchargin/lc3web) in Javascript.

-The debugger implements the debug adapter protocal, the runtime and assembler is written by [wChargin](https://github.com/wchargin/lc3web) in Javascript.
+**This is an early beta version and is likely to have lots of bugs.
+For issues and bug reports, please go to the [GitHub issues page](https://github.com/TheJavaNoob/lc3debugger/issues)**

 ## Launching
 * Go to your .asm file